The Victorian Government has committed to developing a comprehensive strategy for the future of W-Class trams.

-The 2011-12 State Budget committed $8 million to restoring Melbourne's historic W-Class trams.
+The Government has committed $8 million to restoring Melbourne's historic W-Class trams.

 The Bendigo Trust is playing an important role in the ongoing maintenance of the W-Class tram fleet.

-The first and second W-Class tram that have been restored are currently taking passengers on the City Circle tram route.
+The first three W-Class trams that have been restored are currently taking passengers on the City Circle tram route.